Writing a book: is it worth it? — Martin Kleppmann’s blog. Published by Martin Kleppmann on 29 Sep 2020.

+Self-publishing platforms have made it easier than ever for a writer to publish their own work and get distributed.
+But writers soon realize: writing and publishing are the easy parts—it’s the marketing and promotion where things get tricky!
+However you choose to publish, Goodreads will certainly play an integral part in your marketing campaign.
+The Economics of Writing a Technical Book.
 How we got our 2-year-old repo trending on GitHub in just 48 hours.
 Github has made it easy for millions of developers to publicize their projects so they can attract users and collaborators.

 For almost two years, I’ve been keeping notes on the side about ECMAScript 6 features.

 So, given that my content is going to end up online for free regardless, I decided that I would make this ebook open from the beginning.
 Peut-on protéger le titre de son livre ?
 Et comment ?
 Tous ces titres posent de délicates questions dans la mesure où ils font clairement référence à des titres de livres très connus.

 À ce titre, ils peuvent être interdits sous l’angle de la concurrence déloyale au sens de l’alinéa 2 de l’article L.112-4.
 Ce sera le cas des titres de livres récents mais également de titres de livres qui sont tombés dans le domaine public.
 Néanmoins, encore faut-il que l’auteur du titre initial prouve l’existence d’un risque de confusion, et il pourrait être imaginé de soutenir que la notoriété du titre d’origine exclut le risque de confusion.
 Sous l’angle du droit d’auteur, on peut se demander si ces titres ne pourraient pas être considérés comme des « parodies ».
 Le Code de la Propriété Intellectuelle autorise les parodies « sous réserve que soient indiqués clairement le nom de l’auteur et la source », la parodie étant néanmoins entendue restrictivement.
 Propos recueillis par Isabelle de Gueltzl.
 La protection des titres d'ouvrages.

 How to Write an Ebook.
 So you want to write an ebook.

+Or maybe you want to join the throngs skipping the slow, traditional publishing route and self publish instead.
+But how?
+This guide will outline the basic steps of creating an ebook.
+Print vs. Digital Report – Author Earnings.
 In our initial Author Earnings report, we revealed some amazing data on the health of self-publishing on the Kindle Store [link].

 We included several caveats that this was only a look at Amazon, as there’s simply too much to discuss about publishing today without tackling it in bite-sized chunks.
 Today we’re bringing print into the mix, as Amazon is said to represent only 30% of the publishing market.
 Using a Bookscan snapshot of weekly print sales, we compared the top 100 bestsellers in print with the top 100 bestsellers in digital.

 Since our digital data is a daily snapshot, we simply divided the units sold on Bookscan by 7.
 It gives us the same time period during the same week (there was even overlap with some titles, though this was not important).
 A couple things to keep in mind: A lot of the print sales on the right of the graph above are occurring on Amazon (more occur there than any other single source).
 We laughed when it came out right at 70/30.
+Yikes.
 How I make $400 a month in Passive Income by Self-Publishing – Medium.

+So you are writing a tech book with sample code… This post is the result of frustration I have with code examples in some tech books.
 It is in your interest as an author to follow these rules as it might make your book relevant for longer and result in higher sales of your work.
 I know, I know, all these rules seem obvious but for some reason the number of books that don’t follow these rules is still “too damn high” to paraphrase a popular maymay so I guess someone has to say it.
 Follow Joel’s test rule #2.